ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

         'angular-notify': '../bower_components/angular-notify/dist/angular-notify.min',
         "... other bower dependencies"
     },
-    // Add angular modules that does not support AMD out of the box, put it in a shim
+    // Add angular modules that do not support AMD out of the box, put them in a shim
     shim: {
         'angular-route': ['angular'],
         'angular-ui-router': ['angular'],